 If you’re reading this and know what the exact dates are please comment below.

-I’m sure my child’s generation will eventually be called ‘Echo Millennial’ at some point instead of simply Generation Z. I’ll have to ask him down the road when he and his generation comes of age since he’s a child of a Generation Xer and an ‘Elder Millennial’, how it is for him.
+I’m sure my child’s generation will eventually be called ‘Echo Millennial’ at some point instead of simply Generation Z. I must ask him down the road when he and his generation comes of age since he’s a child of a Generation Xer and an ‘Elder Millennial’, how it is for him.
 I’m sure he’ll just roll his eyes and yell, “Dad, Mom’s being weird again!”

-I can remember even thinking and feeling more of a Generation Xer because of how I grew up (still feel that way), but nope that doesn’t matter apparently!
+I can remember even thinking and feeling more of a Generation Xer because of how I grew up (still feel that way), but nope that doesn’t matter, apparently!
 It takes someone I don’t even know to tell me what I am.
 Which is so ironic.
-Before anyone says anything, yes, it’s completely appropriate my fellow 90s kids to suddenly hear Alanis Morrissette mentally right now even though the song is a list of unfortunate things and not ironic.
-Let me help check out the video Alanis Morrissette’s song Ironic.
+Before anyone says anything, yes, it’s appropriate my fellow 90s kids to suddenly hear Alanis Morissette mentally right now even though the song is a list of unfortunate things and not ironic.
+Let me help check out the video Alanis Morissette’s song Ironic.

 I took a computer class in the 5th grade and can remember my teacher telling me ‘it was the future’ and me rolling my eyes.
 I can remember the first time I heard about the internet.
 It was at a library while I lived in Iowa.
 The librarian said, “it wasn’t for the public.”
 Which just made me more curious when I found computers in the public area that were already connected to the internet for users just before we moved back to Alabama merely weeks after the librarian had told me it wasn’t for the public.